thomasmarsh/SDK/docs/FiftyThreeSDK-API-FAQ.md

 [FTPenManager sharedInstance].shouldCheckForFirmwareUpdates = YES;
 ```

 * Implement the optional method in the ```FTPenManagerDelegate``` protocol ```penManagerFirmwareUpdateIsAvailableDidChange```.
-In this method you want to check if there's new firmware *and* if the proper Paper is installed (Paper version 1.6.3 or later is required to perform the firmware update.)
+In this method you want to check if there's new firmware *and* if the proper version of Paper is installed.
+Paper version 1.6.3 or later is required to perform the firmware update, and if either no version or earlier versions are installed,  the ```canInvokePaperToUpdatePencilFirmware``` property will return false.
 For instance:

 ```
 - (void)penManagerFirmwareUpdateIsAvailableDidChange